MLB Rumors: Here Is How Much The Nationals Have Offered Bryce Harper, And It Is Rather Insane

 — SNY (@SNYtv) February 21, 2019

-2019 Spring Training is just about to begin and there is nothing saying that Bryce Harper has to be signed by the time the season starts.
+2019 spring training is just about to begin, and there is nothing saying that Bryce Harper has to be signed by the time the season starts.
 Any team that eventually lands him would like to get him into the clubhouse now, but patience is a virtue when dealing with a player of his talent.
 The Padres, Giants, and Phillies all appear to still be in contention for him, but the Washington Nationals have made their play, offered their money, and seem to be moving on.